DanRiess/bulky/new_category_checklist.md

 -   Update the add and remove filter field functions in useComputedFilterStore.ts
 -   Update the calculateBaseItemPrice function in useComputedOffersStore.ts
 -   Add mock APIs to nodeApi and poeApi for browser testing
+-   Generate an offer, create a new file (mocks/offersCategory.json) and copy it in there.
+-   Update the getTestData function in the offer store and call it in BazaarView.vue